dtischler95/peptideTransformer/README.md

 ## Fine Tune ProtBERT for Peptide tasks

+- NOTE!
+PeptideBERT seems to overfit due to data leakage.
+Binary Classifier seems to bias 100% one class with droped duplicates

 ### To-Do
 - [x] Modularize the code for better usage
   - [ ] I'm to fkn stupid for those import shit.
-Its working locally but on cluster i still need add to path
+Its working locally but on cluster I still need add to path
+- [ ] Move all parameters to fine_tune_config.yaml and change load_training_args function

 #### Data
 - [x] Think of better DataFolder Structure